Motivic construction of cohomological invariants: Norm varieties and special correspondences

 \section{Norm varieties and special correspondences}

-We continue to assume that $\mathrm{char}\,k=0$.
-The goal of this section is to prove the following theorem: \begin{thm} Let $X$ be a smooth projective irreducible variety which possesses a special correspondence of type $(n,p)$ and has no zero-cycles of degree coprime to $p$.
-Then there exists a (functorial) element $0\ne u\in H^n(k,\mu_p^{\otimes (n-1)})$ such that $X$ is a norm variety for $u$.
+We continue to assume that $\mathrm{char}\,k=0$ and $k$ contains a primitive $p$-th root of unity.
+The goal of this and of the next sections is to prove the following theorem: \begin{thm} Let $X$ be a smooth projective geometrically irreducible variety which possesses a special correspondence of type $(n,p)$.
+Assume that $X$ has no zero-cycles of degree coprime to $p$.
+Then there exists a unique up to non-zero scalar (functorial) element $0\ne u\in H_{et}^n(k,\mu_p^{\otimes (n-1)})$ such that $X$ is a norm variety for $u$.

-For any field extension $K/k$ the invariant $u_K=0$ iff $X_K$ has a zero cycle of degree coprime to $p$. \end{thm}
+For any field extension $K/k$ the invariant $u_K=0$ iff $X_K$ has a zero-cycle of degree coprime to $p$. \end{thm}